Morgan Gautrat: Chicago Red Stars, 2018–2022

+Kansas City Current, 2023

+Ahead of the 2023 season, Gautrat joined Kansas City Current as a free agent on a two-year contract.

+Orlando Pride, 2024–present

+On January 11, 2024, Orlando Pride traded for Gautrat and $50,000 in allocation money in exchange for a 2024 international roster spot.

+Newcastle United, 2025

+On August 25th, 2025, Gautrat signed with Women's Super League 2 club Newcastle United on loan until December 2025.
+She scored her first goal for the club, an olympico, on October 5, 2025 in the 98th minute of a 2–2 draw against Crystal Palace.

 International

 Youth national teams

 Gautrat was a member of the United States U-17 women's national soccer team that placed third at the 2010 FIFA U-17 Women's World Cup in Costa Rica.
 At age fifteen, she was the youngest member on the squad.

 Gautrat was a member of the United States U20 squad that won the 2012 CONCACAF Under-20 Women's Championship and earned a spot at the 2012 FIFA U-20 Women's World Cup in Japan.
 During the qualifying tournament, she played in four games totaling 337 minutes, scored one goal and served one assist.
 Her goal occurred during the team's 4–0 semi-final victory over Mexico, which earned the squad its berth to the U-20 Women's World Cup.
 Leading up to the World Cup, she earned 15 U-20 caps and scored three goals.

 Gautrat would later help the team win the 2012 FIFA U-20 Women's World Cup in Japan; playing all six matches and scoring a goal.
 Describing Gautrat, head coach Steve Swanson said, "Morgan does everything extremely well, which is rare for any midfielder.
 She can finish, she makes great runs, she's an excellent passer, she can take players one-on-one and she can head the ball.
 There are not a lot of things she can't do, but what sets her apart is her brain.
 She's got an amazing soccer brain for her age and she's still one of the younger players on this team."